mentalisttraceur/python-totaltimeout/README.rst

 The right way is to set a timeout for the whole loop, subtract the time each iteration took, pass the remaining time to the function, and break out once we're out of time.

-And ``totaltimeout`` can do that for you!
+``totaltimeout`` lets you code timeouts the right way like that, without all that boilerplate for calculating the remaining time.

 Versioning
 ----------